1 World Education

 “Never teach one thing when you can teach two or more.”

-I call it high-density learning.
+I named this high-density learning.

 Penelope Torribio,

-and The Connected Classroom
+The Connected Classroom

 Quote by Maya Angelou, poet